 The Partnership used an annual operating expenses escalation factor equal to 1% based on its historical data and experience, as well as its expectations of future inflation on operating and dry-docking costs.
 Estimates for the remaining useful lives of the current fleet and residual and scrap values are the same as those used for the Partnership's depreciation policy.
-All estimates used and assumptions made were in accordance with the Partnership's internal budgets and historical experience of the shipping industry.
+All estimates used and assumptions made were in accordance with the Partnership's internal budgets and historical experience of the shipping industry, taking into account the effect of observable inflationary pressures as of December 31, 2022.

-In the Partnership's impairment assessment as of December 31, 2021, the rate used to discount future estimated cash flows to their present values was 7.5% (6.4% as of December 31, 2020).
+In the Partnership's impairment assessment as of December 31, 2022, the rate used to discount future estimated cash flows to their present values was 8.4% (7.5% as of December 31, 2021).
 This was based on an estimated weighted average cost of capital calculated using cost of equity and cost of debt components, adjusted also for vessel-specific risks and uncertainties, as applicable to each probable outcome.

-The recoverable amounts (values in use) for all five Steam vessels calculated as per above were lower than the respective carrying amounts of those vessels and, consequently, an impairment loss of \$103,977 was recognized in the year ended December 31, 2021 (Note 3).
+The recoverable amounts (values in use) for two of the three Steam vessels calculated as per above were lower than the respective carrying amounts of those vessels and, consequently, an impairment loss of \$4,444 was recognized in the year ended December 31, 2022 (Note 3).

-In connection with the impairment testing of our vessels as of December 31, 2021, we performed a sensitivity analysis on the most difficult, subjective, or complex assumptions that have the potential to affect the outcome of the impairment assessment, which are the projected charter hire rate used to forecast future cash flows for non-contracted revenue days and the discount rate used, in particular for the Steam vessels (Note 3).
+In connection with the impairment testing of our vessels as of December 31, 2022, we performed a sensitivity analysis on the most difficult, subjective, or complex assumptions that have the potential to affect the outcome of the impairment assessment, which are the projected charter hire rate used to forecast future cash flows for non-contracted revenue days and the discount rate used, in particular for the Steam vessels (Note 3).
 It is reasonably possible that changes to these assumptions within the next financial year could require a material adjustment of the carrying amount of the Partnership's Steam vessels.